How to shop around for an annuity

 - Your postcode

-You’ll also have the option of answering questions about your health and lifestyle (see ‘Remember to mention any health problems’ above).
-On the basis of the information you provide, the tables will give you a good idea of the annuity rates that different companies are offering.
+On the basis of the information you provide, the tables will give you a good idea of the basic lifetime annuity rates that different companies are offering.
+You can also go back change your choices and compare the results side by side.

 Step 4 – Discuss your findings with a retirement income expert